lambdaisland/kaocha/doc/04_running_kaocha_cli.md

 pass don't generate distracting noise.
 If you do want all the output as it occurs, use `--no-capture-output`.

+Kaocha uses `deep-diff2` when tests fail to distinguish the difference between the actual and expected values.
+If you don't like the format, or if it provides unhelpful output in a particular scenario, you can turn it off using the `--diff-style :none` option.

+![Terminal screenshot showing an expected value of "{:expected-key 1}" and an actual value. ":unexpected-key 1" is in green because it is an extra key not expected and "expected-key 1" is in red because it was expected but not present.][./deep-diff.png]

 ## Debug information

 `--version` prints version information, whereas `--test-help` will print the